DataRaptor/drift-discord/README.md

 ## Testing

 TODO: We have no testing on either service.
+Yolo? am I right?
+Nah jks.
+Both services have to be tested if they want to hit production.
+Figured the point of this wasn't to see how i'd write mocha and cypress tests though.

 ## Notes

+- What is a hentai kitty and do I want to know?

 - The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.